liopyu/kjstutorialpack/local/kubejs/event_groups/PlayerEvents/decorateChat.md

 Gets the username of the player that sent the message.
 ```

-- `Player getEntity()`
+- `String getMessage()`
 ```
-Gets the player that sent the message.
+Gets the message that the player sent.
 ```

-- `void setComponent(Component var0)`
+- `void removeGameStage(String var0)`

   Parameters:
-  - var0: Component
+  - var0: String

 ```
-Sets the message that the player sent.
+Removes the specified game stage from the player
 ```

 - `boolean hasGameStage(String var0)`